KTH-dESA/PopCluster/README.md

 2. Open QGIS Desktop make sure that you use version 3.0 or newer.
 3. On top of the window you have a number of menus, click on the one that reads Plugins.

-Figure 1.
-Plugin menu

 4. Next, go to Manage and Install Plugins…

-Figure 2.
-Mangaement  menu for plugins

 5. This will open a new window with a number of different options on the left-hand side.
 We will choose Install from ZIP

-Figure 3.
-Installing plugins using ZIP-files

 6. In the window that opens click on the three dots next to the empty field to navigate to wherever you saved the zipped plugin folder.

-Figure 4.
-Click on this button to browse to the zipped file

 7. When you have found it click Install plugin

-Figure 5.
-When you have found the zipped folder click on this button to install it

 8. After the plugin has been installed will appear under the Plugins menu on top of the screen.
 You are now ready to run the plugin.

-Figure 6.
-This field will appear when the install is completed

-Figure 7.
-When the plugin is installed it will appear under the database menu with the name "HRSL_clusteringl"

 ### Cautions